Pool Rules & Regulations

 - Guests must be accompanied by a Riegel Ridge Pool member.
 Guests shall fill out a non-member waiver upon entry to the pool.

 - Day Pass – Anyone who purchases a day pass.
-The Riegel Ridge Pool offers a daily fee of $10 for adults and $5 for children and seniors.
+The Riegel Ridge Pool offers a daily fee of $12 for adults, $8 for children and $10 for seniors.
 Children are those 18 years and younger and seniors are those 65 and older.
-Children under 24 months or younger are free.
+Children under 12 months or younger are free.

 - Special conditions for guests not clearly defined in the above shall be referred to the Parks & Recreation Director.